vlkff/behat-base-install/readme.md

 bin/behat --tags=~@wip
 ~~~

-@wip are test we use but will not work with this base install outside of our Laravel apps
+@wip are test we use but will not work with this base install outside of our Laravel apps we have made
+since they depend on that db etc. But are here to show how we use them.

 ### example_faker.feature